-- Twist the L-shaped bulb assembly counterclockwise 1/6 turn until the flanges align with the slots in the retainer ring. - 4.
-Pull out the bulb assembly. - Disconnect the bulb wiring harness from the bulb assembly by lifting the plastic locking tab. - 6.
-Snap a new bulb assembly onto the wiring harness. - 7.
-Replace the bulb assembly by reversing step 3. - 8.
+- Twist the L-shaped bulb assembly counterclockwise one-sixth of a turn until the flanges align with the slots in the retainer ring. - 4.
+Pull out the bulb assembly. - Disconnect the bulb wiring harness from the bulb assembly by lifting the plastic locking tab.

+- 6. Snap a new bulb assembly into the wiring harness. - 7.
+Replace the bulb assembly by reversing Step 3. - 8.
 Replace the bulb housing and the two black knobs.